- What is the Lokpal and Lokayuktas Act, 2013?

 The appointment to these posts shall be made by the President on the recommendations of such Selection Committees.

-The Functions and Powers of the Lokpal and Lokayuktas
+The Functions and Powers of the Lokpal and Lokayukta

 The Lokpal and Lokayuktas Act, 2013 provides for the establishment of the Lokpal at the Centre and Lokayuktas in States.
 The following are the functions and powers of the Lokpal: